-Treats advanced breast cancer in patients who have already received other types of breast cancer medicine.
-It is used alone or with another cancer medicine called capecitabine.
+Treats advanced breast cancer.
+Used alone or with another cancer medicine called capecitabine.

 IxempraThere may be other brand names for this medicine.